 The CHC-MCO must provide services in the least restrictive, most integrated setting.
 The CHC-MCO shall only provide LTSS in settings that comply with federal regulations at 79 F.R.
 2948 (January 16, 2014).
-The CHC-MCO is prohibited from providing LTSS services for Participants who are NFCE in Personal Care Homes or Domiciliary Care Homes.
-NFCE Participants who are residing in Personal Care Homes or Domiciliary Care Homes as of the Start Date will be permitted to remain in those settings while in CHC.
+NFCE Participants who are residing in Personal Care Homes as of the Zone Start Date will be permitted to remain in those settings while in CHC.